Yahyakiani/Css_Notes/Computer Science/Computer Science Notes.md

   -  types of DFS: pre-order, in-order, and post-order.
   - BFS “is an algorithm for traversing or searching tree data structure.
 It starts at the tree root and explores the neighbor nodes first, before moving to the next level neighbors.”

-- it is observed that BST's worst­case performance is closest to linear search algorithms, that is Ο .
-In real­timedata, we cannot predict data pattern and their frequencies.
+- it is observed that BST's worstcase performance is closest to linear search algorithms, that is Ο .
+In realtimedata, we cannot predict data pattern and their frequencies.
 So, a need arises to balance out the existing BST.
 Named after their inventor Adelson, Velski & Landis, **AVL trees** are height balancing binary search tree.
-AVL tree checks the height of the left and the right sub­trees and assures that the difference is not more than 1.
+AVL tree checks the height of the left and the right subtrees and assures that the difference is not more than 1.
 This difference is called the **Balance Factor**.

 To balance itself, an AVL tree may perform the following four kinds of rotations − Left rotation
 Right rotation
-Left­Right rotation
+LeftRight rotation
-Right­Left rotation
+RightLeft rotation